Desserts

 How to Make Delicious Traditional Sri Lankan Aluwa

 Aluwa is a special traditional sweet that graces the Sri Lankan New Year table and holds a cherished place in our cultural celebrations.
-This beloved confection, made from rice flour, is an essential part of festive occasions, traditional ceremonies, and special celebrations throughout Sri Lanka.
-Today, I’ll share with you the secret to making mouth-wateringly delicious aluwa that will melt in your mouth and beautifully adorn your New Year table.
+I have made this aluwa recipe many times… This beloved confection, made from rice flour, is an essential part of festive occasions, traditional ceremonies, and special celebrations throughout Sri Lanka.

-What is Aluwa?
+What is Sri Lankan Aluwa?

 Aluwa is a traditional Sri Lankan sweet made primarily from rice flour, sugar, and coconut milk.
 Its soft, fudge-like texture and rich flavor make it a favorite among both children and adults.
 The sweet is typically cut into diamond or square shapes and has a distinctive pale color that comes from the rice flour base.
+If you love traditional sweets, check out our Kalu Dodol recipe as well.

 Ingredients You’ll Need